openpnp/openpnp/USB-Camera-Troubleshooting-FAQ.md

 If you have USB 3 specific cameras these should work.
 USB 2 cameras on a USB 3 port, or a USB 3 hub, will not work.
 USB 2 devices on a USB 3 bus share a USB 2 bus over the USB 3 cable, so they have the same limitation.

 ## Why is it a software limitation?
 Most cameras on the market also support MJPEG compressed video.
 This is **much** lower bandwidth and you can easily have 2 or more cameras on a port.
 Unfortunately the library we use for camera capture (OpenCV) does not have a way to tell the camera to switch to MJPEG mode so we are stuck with YUV.
-There is an effort happening to fix this in https://github.com/openpnp/openpnp/issues/448 and https://github.com/openpnp/opencv/issues/12.
+There is an effort happening to fix this in

 ## What are some other options?
 ONVIF IP cameras have none of these limitations.
 If you use these you should be able to use as many as your network will support. **Note: Links to some good ONVIF cameras here would be appreciated.**